 - Fans should be selected to meet requirements for fire, explosion, and corrosion.

-- Where hydrogen is passed through the fans, the rotating element should be of non-sparking construction, or the casing should be constructed of or lined with such material.
+- Where hydrogen is passed through the fans, the rotating element should be of non-sparking construction.

-- Nonferrous or spark-resistant materials should have a flame spread index of 25 or less when tested in accordance with NFPA 255.
+- Nonferrous or spark-resistant materials should have a flame spread index of 25 or less when tested in accordance with ASTM E84, UL 723, or NFPA 255.